 – “Dominatrix” – in the first scene we see a man (later revealed to be the US Attorney) being tied up and peed on by a dominatrix.
 The question is, why does this powerful man need to be dominated to achieve satisfaction?

 When I lived in the Chelsea Hotel one of my neighbors was a professional submissive.
 When we would meet for drinks at the end of a work day she often couldn’t sit on the chair.
 “Ow!” she’d say.

 She had been hit all day by men paying her money.
 One time she told me a story, “This guy came over with a bag of fruit.
-He put the fruit all over me.
-Then he took pictures.
-Then he got off by masturbating to the photos.”
+He put the fruit all over me.”

 She then told me she was in a huge rush because she had to meet her girlfriend.
 It was Valentine’s Day.
 She made the client clean up her room because there was fruit and whip cream everywhere.